CodingKoopa/yamdi/README.md

 ```
 Here, the device only has 2GB of RAM available.
 BuildTools needs at least approximately 700 MB of RAM.
 However, if 1 GB is used for BuildTools, the same amount is also used for the child Java processes that BuildTools spawns, effectively doubling the amount of RAM that Java uses overall.
 Therefore, on limited machines, it is wise to use as little RAM for BuildTools as possible.
 Since it will be probably be desired for more RAM to be used for Spigot itself, two separate variables are provided.

+#### Experimental Options
+By default, YAMDI applies experimental JVM options [suggested by Aiker](https://mcflags.emc.gs/) for performance.
+This behavior can be disabled by setting `USE_SUGGESTED_JVM_OPTS` to false, although this shouldn't be done unless you have good reason to.

 ## Credits
 Thanks to [AshDevFr](https://github.com/AshDevFr/docker-spigot/), [nimmis](https://github.com/nimmis/docker-spigot), and [itzg](https://github.com/itzg/dockerfiles/tree/master/minecraft-server) for their work with running Spigot in Docker.